 Parameters:

-token: String - The JWT token to verifycommand: Object containing the extrinsic details
+command: Object containing the extrinsic details

 Returns: Promise with the signing result including user ID, signed extrinsic, and original command.